EncoreTechnologies/blog/content/blog/2020/05/chatops_vmware_host_log_collection.md

 +++

-In this post we will be explaining how we have created a chatops workflow that enables us to upload VMware ESXi log bundles directly to a VMware support case from our chat client of choice.
+In this post we will be explaining how we have created a chatops workflow that enables us to upload VMWare ESXi log bundles directly to a VMWare support case from our chat client of choice.
 The code that makes all of this work is at the bottom of this article.

 ## Chatops Introduction